 If you own a home with equity, you may consider a home equity loan.
 Equity is the home's value minus the mortgage amount.
 For example, if your home is worth $500,000 and you owe $300,000 on the mortgage, you have $200,000 worth of equity.

 Lenders also consider the loan-to-value (LTV) ratio when determining home equity loans.
 It represents the amount owed relative to the appraised value of the home.
-This percentage is calculated by dividing the appraised value by the remaining mortgage balance.
+Lenders prefer applicants with an LTV of 80% or less.
+In the example above, the calculation looks like this:

+You can usually access around 75% to 80% of your equity if you qualify.
 Once the home equity loan is finalized, you will receive the total loan amount in a single payment.
 This lump sum can then be utilized to settle any outstanding debts you may have.

 A home equity loan is like a second mortgage, using your home as collateral.
 Since defaulting on the loan could lead to losing your home, you should consider it carefully.

-Does debt consolidation hurt credit scores?
+Does this hurt my credit score?

 Consolidating debts into a new loan can improve your credit scores in the long run, especially if used to pay off existing debt.
 However, initially, there may be a temporary decline in your credit scores.
 This is fine as long as you make timely payments and avoid accumulating additional debt.

-- New credit applications - The first potential damage to your credit scores can occur before consolidation: When you apply for a personal loan or balance transfer credit card, the lender will conduct a hard inquiry on your credit, which can decrease your credit scores slightly.
+- New credit applications: The first potential damage to your credit scores can occur before consolidation.
+When you apply for a personal loan or balance transfer credit card, the lender will conduct a hard inquiry on your credit, which can decrease your credit scores slightly.

-- New account - Opening a new credit account, like a credit card or personal loan, temporarily reduces your credit scores.
+- New account: Opening a new credit account, like a credit card or personal loan, temporarily reduces your credit scores.
 Lenders view new credit as a potential risk, so your credit scores typically experience a temporary drop when obtaining a new loan.

-- Lower credit age - Your credit scores increase as your credit accounts age and demonstrate a positive payment history.
+- Lower credit age: Your credit scores increase as your credit accounts age and demonstrate a positive payment history.
 However, opening a new account can temporarily lower your scores by reducing the average age of your accounts.

-- Lower credit utilization - The credit utilization ratio measures the amount of available credit you use.
+- Lower credit utilization: The credit utilization ratio measures the amount of available credit you use.
 It may decrease when you open a new debt consolidation account since it increases your available credit.
 A lower credit utilization can help offset some of the negative impacts of opening a new account.

-- Better payment history - It won’t happen overnight, but making timely payments on your new loan can gradually improve your credit scores.
+- Better payment history: It won't happen overnight, but making timely payments on your new loan can gradually improve your credit scores.
 Payment history significantly affects credit scores, so always strive to pay on time.